Support the proposed UGB in Sisters

 We're excited that the city's proposed UGB offers a balanced, efficient, and community-supported approach that meets growth needs while protecting the character and resources unique to the Sisters area.
 It meets the applicable City, County, and State criteria, and it’s backed by a thorough, transparent, and community-driven process.

-Here is the schedule of the three public hearings, with details on how to provide input.
-Scroll down to find a set of talking points to choose from or build upon.
+Scroll down for information about the three public hearings, with details on how to provide input and a set of talking points to choose from or build upon.

 1.)
 Sisters Planning Commission - May 21, 2026, 5:30 pm